luusi/MDP-Planner-Chip-Production/README.md

 We base the manufacturing process of chip in the USA.
 The Chip Production case study is formed by two phases:
 - raw materials and design assortment phase consists of the collection of the chip design and the essential raw materials.
+- manufacturing processes phase that  represents the effective operations for the manufacturing of chips (cleaning, fil deposition, resist coating, exposure, development, etching, impurities implantation, activation, resist stripping, assembly, testing, packaging)

-In this phase we have that materials and design can be picked from different states.
+In the first phase we have that materials and design can be picked from different states.
 Every service has its cost to perform the action.
 Basically the services located in the USA have a unitary cost (1.0), while the other costs are computed by measuring the distance between the US and the identified states.
 The planner will choose always the convenient service (service located in the USA),